 St. Vincent’s Hospital never strayed from its core mission to provide care with respect, compassion and dignity for the poor and displaced members of society and in 1981 when a mysterious disease began affecting gay men in New York City St Vincent’s stood strong to their mission.
 While many other hospitals turned patients away St. Vincent’s took them in and treated and diagnosed some of the first known cases of what would eventually become known as AIDS.

 St. Vincent’s was the epicenter of New York City’s AIDS epidemic.
-It housed the first and largest AIDS ward on the east coast and was “ground zero” of the AIDS epidemic.
+It housed the first and largest AIDS ward on the east coast and was “ground zero” for one of the worst events to happen in gay history.

 During the height of the epidemic the flood of patients was so extreme, every available bed was taken and patients spilled out into the hallways, then throughout the surrounding corridors, where masking tape marked off virtual rooms.